 Students also undertake voluntary projects, for example in schools, hospitals and the wider community.
 This experience is particularly valuable for those who want to pursue a career in teaching or community work.
 NUA is developing mechanisms by which such activity can be accredited towards a degree.
 The University regularly takes advice from the creative and cultural industries in order to maintain the currency of its courses and to ensure that the learning experience is relevant to future employment, freelance work and progression to postgraduate study.

-All of these features of learning, teaching and assessment are underpinned by NUA's Learning and Teaching Strategy, a key document which sets out its principle aims and the ways in which learning and teaching will be enhanced at NUA.
+All of these features of learning, teaching and assessment are underpinned by NUA’s Strategy for Learning which sets out its principle aims and the ways in which learning and teaching will be enhanced at NUA.
 Academic and other staff involved in teaching and the support of learning regularly identify and share good practice with colleagues within the University and nationally.
-Each year NUA recognises the contribution made by staff through the award of a Teaching Fellowship and a number of Teaching and Student Support Awards.
+Each year NUA recognises the contribution made by staff through the Vice-Chancellor’s Teaching Excellence Award.

 Staff are able to apply for small grants for the development of new approaches to learning and teaching, and for funding to promote the application of their research and creative practice to inform and update their teaching.
-The University is committed to a learning environment in which traditional forms of learning and teaching are complemented by e-learning, and which is significantly enhanced by its Library and Learning Resources Centre.
+The University is committed to a learning environment in which traditional forms of learning and teaching are complemented by e-learning, and which is significantly enhanced by the digital resources available through Workshops and the Library.

 NUA has a policy of strengthening and extending its present participation in European student exchanges and links and in facilitating student mobility.
 Partnership exchange schemes are in operation with a range of European academies and it is the University’s aim to continue to develop the network of art and design colleges in the European Community.
 Find out more about Erasmus at NUA.